woXrooX/urlChecker/README.md

 ## Setup
 ```
 1. Install Python (https://www.python.org/downloads/)
 2. After installing Python PIP will be available on your computer.
 You can use PIP for managing Python packages.
-On your terminal or PowerShell type "pip install name_of_the_package" to install package.
+On your terminal or PowerShell type "pip install name_of_the_package" to install a package.
   (The latest versions of Python come with PIP pre-installed)
 3. Required packages: Flask, requests, json, validators, datetime.
 4. While you are in the same directory as main.py you can type "python main.py" on your terminal or PowerShell to run the script.